-Callous and Corn Removal
+Callus and Corn Removal

-Callouses are plaques of hard, thick, yellowish skin that develop on the sole of the foot and sometimes the toes usually around areas of excessive pressure.
+Calluses are plaques of hard, thick, yellowish skin that develop on the sole of the foot and sometimes the toes usually around areas of excessive pressure.
 They are rarely painful however they can cause discomfort while walking.

-Corns are much smaller than callouses.
+Corns are much smaller than calluses.
 They are localised and highly concentrated areas of hard skin that form because of high pressure and friction.
-Main causes for excessive pressure and friction include: Inappropriate or poorly fitting footwear, Reduced fatty padding due to age, Weight gain, Some medical conditions such as diabetes or hyperthyroidism, Some skin disorders such as psoriasis or eczema and often the can develop over scarred tissue.
+Main causes for excessive pressure and friction include: Inappropriate or poorly fitting footwear, Reduced fatty padding due to age, Weight gain, Some medical conditions such as diabetes or hyperthyroidism, Some skin disorders such as psoriasis or eczema and can often develop over scarred tissue.
 Softer corns can also develop in between the toes due to excessive moisture or sweating.
 Corns can cause pain and discomfort when pressure is applied.

 *We do not recommend the use of Corn Plasters.
 These plasters use Salicylic Acid and this can cause further damage to the skin*

-Cracking of the skin on the heels of the feet is usually caused by a combination excessive drying out of the skin and the wearing of shoes that subject the skin to extra tension and movement.
+Cracking of the skin on the heels of the feet is usually caused by a combination of excessive drying out of the skin and the wearing of shoes that subject the skin to extra tension and movement.
 Backless footwear like sandals and flip flops and not wearing socks with shoes are often linked to this problem.
 Weight gain and underlying medical conditions such as Diabetes, Hypothyroidism and skin conditions such as psoriasis and eczema can cause excessive drying out of the skin to a higher degree than normal.

 Treatment: The Podiatrist will perform a physical examination to ascertain the cause of the cracked heels and will put a treatment plan in place.
-This may include the gentle removal of the thickened hard skin around the heel, advice on suitable footcare products to delay the hard/dry skin returning and footwear advice.
+This may include the gentle removal of the thickened hard skin around the heel and advice on suitable footcare products to delay the hard/dry skin returning and footwear advice.